Quasinormal modes of tensor perturbation in Kaluza-Klein black hole for Einstein-Gauss-Bonnet gravity: characteristic frequency from signal disposition

 where $\mathbf{U}$ is a $(N-L)\times(N-L)$ dimensional matrix, $\mathbf{S}$ is a $(N-L)\times L$ dimensional matrix and $\mathbf{V}$ is a $L\times L$ dimensional matrix with superscript $H$ stands for the Hermitian conjugation.
 The singular values on the diagonal $(s_1,\cdots,s_p,s_{p+1},\cdots,s_L)$ are arranged in decreasing order.
 Noise will be reduced by considering the reduced rank approximation

 with

 where $\hat{\mathbf{S}}_p$ is the top-left $p\times p$ of $\mathbf{S}$.
 A better estimate for the coefficients $a[k]$ and $b[k]$ is then

 where $\hat{\mathbf{X}}^{+}$ is the Moore-Penrose inverse of $\hat{\mathbf{X}}$ and $\hat{\mathbf{a}}$ stands for $a[k]$'s or $b[k]$'s.
 This is the basic idea for the Kumaresan-Tufts methods~\cite{Berti:2007dg,10.5555/21429,article:KT}.
-It should be mentioned that SVD decomposition and Moore-Penrose inverse are both bulit-in functions in MATLAB, writing \textbf{svd} and \textbf{pinv}.
+It should be mentioned that SVD and Moore-Penrose inverse are both built-in functions in \textit{Matlab}, writing as \textbf{svd} and \textbf{pinv}.
 As for the KT method in practice, we choose $L=N/3$ in order to minimize the variance~\cite{Berti:2007dg} where $N$ is the number of samples.

-Now, taking the parameters given in Fig.\ref{Psi_umax_v_and_Psi_u_v_3Dplot} as an example, we will use the KT method to extract quasi-normal frequencies.
-First, we select an appropriate sampling time interval by observing the data in the left panel of Fig.\ref{Psi_umax_v_and_Psi_u_v_3Dplot}.
+Now, taking the parameters given in Fig. \ref{Psi_umax_v_and_Psi_u_v_3Dplot} as an example, we will use the KT method to extract quasi-normal frequencies.
+First, we select an appropriate sampling time interval by observing the data in the left panel of Fig. \ref{Psi_umax_v_and_Psi_u_v_3Dplot}.
 For the entire interval of $v$, we choose the line segments proportionally as $[0.53,0.88]$ to extract the characteristic frequencies where $0.53$ means that we start to extract at $v_{\text{initial}}=132.8815$ and $0.88$ means that we end with $v_{\text{final}}=298.9833$.
 It is noted that $v_{\text{initial}}=0.53\times(v_{\text{end}}-v_{\text{start}})+v_{\text{start}}$ and $v_{\text{final}}=0.88\times(v_{\text{end}}-v_{\text{start}})+v_{\text{start}}$ in which $v_{\text{start}}$ is the time when the numerical simulation starts, $v_{\text{end}}$ is the time when the numerical simulation ends.
-It is observed that the ringdown is begin at around $v_{\text{initial}}=132.8815$.
+It is observed that the ringdown begins at around $v_{\text{initial}}=132.8815$.
 For this example, $N=1200$ is the number of samples and the prediction order is $L=400$ as previously mentioned.
-We obtain $a[k]$'s and $b[k]$'s from Eq.(\ref{forward_linear_prediction_equation_L}) and Eq.(\ref{backward_linear_prediction_equation_L}) so the roots of polynomial $\mathbf{A}(z)$ and $\mathbf{B}(z)$ can be found.
-These roots are irregularly distributed on both sides of the unit circumference which are shown in Fig.\ref{roots_polynomial_A_and_B_old} .
+We obtain $a[k]$'s and $b[k]$'s from Eq. (\ref{forward_linear_prediction_equation_L}) and Eq. (\ref{backward_linear_prediction_equation_L}) so the roots of polynomial $\mathbf{A}(z)$ and $\mathbf{B}(z)$ can be found.
+These roots are irregularly distributed on both sides of the unit circumference which are shown in Fig. \ref{roots_polynomial_A_and_B_old} .
 At this time, $a[k]$'s and $b[k]$'s are not modified by the SVD method.